Sarah Gandapur: Career

-She produced costumes for 2013 acclaimed movie Chambaili, for which she won an ARY Film Award for Best Costume Design.

 Awards and honors

 Sarah won numerous awards for participating in international fashion weeks and exhibitions, and was awarded "Best youngest fashion Journalist" on International Women's Day at the 3rd Sukh Chan and Wellness club awards.
 She also served as the youngest Jury member three times for Lux Style Awards in selecting fashion awards winners.
 She won an award for Best Costume Designer for Chambaili at the ARY Film Awards 2014.